 Blockchain applications in fintech are undoubtedly capable of taking the industry by storm, and not just that, blockchain is a revolutionary technology regardless of the industry.
 Hence, it does not come as a surprise that the demand for blockchain developers is increasing worldwide.

-If you are looking for an opportunity to learn blockchain development and jump on the bandwagon, upGrad’s PG Diploma in Software Development Specialization in Blockchain is an apt course for you.
+If you are looking for an opportunity to learn blockchain development and jump on the bandwagon, upGrad’s Executive PG Programme in Software Development- Specialisation in Blockchain is an apt course for you.
 The course is in collaboration with IIITB and offers training on 10+ programming tools and languages.